willianba/spotify-dl/README.md

     $ pip install beautifulsoup4

 # Spotify API
-The new version of the spotify api require an access_token for requests you can check out https://developer.spotify.com/migration-guide-for-unauthenticated-web-api-calls/.
+The new version of the spotify API require an access token for requests.
+You can check out https://developer.spotify.com/migration-guide-for-unauthenticated-web-api-calls/.

-The new patch of spotify-dl have a new argument called: --access_token, so the new usage of spotify-dl would be:

-    $ ./spotify-dl --track {spotify_song_id} --dl youtube --access_token <your_access_token>
+The easy way to get an access token is at https://developer.spotify.com/web-api/console/get-playlist-tracks/.
+Just click 'generate OAuth token' and copy it.

-You can get the access token from the url generated while executing:
+You can also get the access token from the url generated while executing:

-    $ ./spotify-dl --gen_url
+    $ ./spotify-dl.py --gen_url

-You also have to create an application on https://developer.spotify.com/.
+You must have to create an application on https://developer.spotify.com/.

-Or you can get one on https://developer.spotify.com/web-api/console/get-playlist-tracks/, just click 'generate oauth token' and copy it.
+To get the developer key, go to https://cloud.google.com/console, create an application and get the API key value from the APIs & auth > Registered apps.
+Please ensure that you have enabled the YouTube Data API for your project.

 Then, change:

     CLIENT_ID="spotify-app-id"
     CALL_BACK_URL="url"
+    ACCESS_TOKEN="token"
     DEVELOPER_KEY="youtube-api-key"

-# How to use ?
+# How to use?
+## Tracks
-You can either use your spotify account or downloading single track or playlist by providing an ID.
+You can download a single track by providing an ID.
 Ex.:

-    $ ./spotify-dl --track {spotify_song_id} --dl youtube
+    $ ./spotify-dl.py --track {spotify_song_id}

-This will download the track and save it as mp3 format
+This will download the track and save it as mp3 format.

-You can get the song ID by getting the spotify URI of the song
+You can get the song ID by getting the spotify URI of the song:

-{spotify_song_id_ex} : 28Ct4qwkQXY2W5yyNCLuVI
+Spotify URI: spotify:track:2iuZJX9X9P0GKaE93xcPjk

+The song ID will be: 2iuZJX9X9P0GKaE93xcPjk

+## Playlists
-You can download an entire playlist by providing the playlist's user and link:
+You can download an entire playlist by providing its user and ID:

-    $ ./spotify-dl --playlist {spotify_playlist_link} --user {playlist_user} --dl youtube --access_token <your_access_token>
+    $ ./spotify-dl.py --playlist {playlist_user_id} {playlist_id}

 If you want to set an output folder, you can do it providing the folder name between "".
 Ex.:

-    $ ./spotify-dl --playlist {spotify_playlist_link} --user {playlist_user} --dl youtube --access_token <your_access_token> --folder {"folder name"}
+    $ ./spotify-dl.py --playlist {playlist_user_id} {playlist_id} --folder {"folder name"}

+Ex.:

+Spotify URI: spotify:user:spotify:playlist:37i9dQZF1DZ06evO1c6rSg

+The user is: spotify

+The playlist ID is: 37i9dQZF1DZ06evO1c6rSg

+The usage is:

+	$ ./spotify-dl.py --playlist spotify 37i9dQZF1DZ06evO1c6rSg

+## Access Tokens
+Sometimes the access tokens get expired, causing the script to show "An error occurred".

+This way, it is necessary a **new access token** in order to properly use Spotify API.

+### Author ###
+* Hamza Bourrahim

 ### Contributors ###
-* Hamza Bourrahim
 * Willian Alves